discovery-unicamp/Minerva/README.md

 - **Hyperparameter Optimization**: Minerva will offer tools for hyperparameter optimization powered by Ray Tune.
 - **PyPI Package**: Minerva will be available as a PyPI package for easy installation.
+- **Pre-trained Models**: Minerva will offer pre-trained models for common tasks and datasets.

 ## Installation